ABOUT THE ARTIST

 What ties all of these endeavours together is the passion that Shay has for encouraging the resurgence of indigenous cultures and practices, and how that can improve the state of indigenous livelihoods across Canada.

-Shay Paul is a contemporary artist and graphic designer living in Tk’emlups te Secwepemc and attending Thompson Rivers University to obtain a Bachelor of Social Work.
+Shay Paul is a contemporary artist and graphic designer living in Tk’emlups te Secwepemc.
 She has been active in the arts since she was in elementary school, studying in a variety of disciplines, but choosing drawing and painting as her favourite medium.

 When she’s not creating art, she is volunteering her time in various circles to better indigenous livelihoods.
 From organizing workshops, events, and resources, to travelling and working inside Indigenous communities, Shay has spent the last number of years expanding her connections and experience to be able to continue to provide support in any way possible.